pnovok/IPDRStreamingFlink/README.md

 As was demonstrated in this test, Flink recovers from faults by rewinding and replaying the source data streams.

-## Automatically Restarting IPDR Job from checkpoint
+## Automatically Restarting IPDR Job from checkpoint by simulating a TaskManager failure

 Similar to the previous test, 2 empty Kafka topics: **ipdr_input** and **ipdr_output** were created and a Flink job started with the size of a Tumbling Window of 5 minutes and a checkpoint interval of 30 seconds.